 Structured Entity Information Cards Patent

 Google was recently granted a new patent that described the information cards that appear in search results about different types of entities.
-The patent tells us that the purpose of such cards in Search Results was to be able to provide information about structured entities that is helpful and which can scale well by not relying upon just manual curation by human editors:
+The patent tells us that the purpose of such cards in Search Results was to be able to provide information about structured entities that are helpful and which can scale well by not relying upon just manual curation by human editors:

-To better serve users, web pages and other sources of visually-presented information aim to provide information in a way that is clear, useful, and engaging.
+To better serve users, web pages, and other sources of visually-presented information aim to provide information in a way that is clear, useful, and engaging.
 One way to do that is to provide information in a format in which information about a subject of user interest is curated and presented structurally.
 Curation of the information, so that the information presented is the most important and/or useful, requires human input, but manual curation by human editors does not scale well.
 On the other hand, structuring information according to a predefined scheme scales well, but risks burdening the information page with information that users may find not important and/or not useful.

 The structured Entity patent is: